Pecnut/stokesian-dynamics/docs/joss/paper.md

 # Related software

-* [Hydrolib](https://doi.org/10.1016/0010-4655(95)00029-F) is a Fortran 77 implementation of Stokesian Dynamics from 1995.
+* Hydrolib [@Hydrolib:1995] is a Fortran 77 implementation of Stokesian Dynamics from 1995.
 It solves the resistance and mobility problem in $\mathbfit{F}$ or $\mathbfit{FT}$ form for monodisperse particles in an infinite or cubically-periodic domain.
 It can additionally handle fixed particles and rigid body configurations.
 It continues to receive some citations in recent literature but lacks the flexibility or onboarding of more modern implementations.
-* [libstokes](https://github.com/kichiki/libstokes) is a C implementation of Stokesian Dynamics from 1999, last updated 2013.
+* libstokes [@libstokes:1999] is a C implementation of Stokesian Dynamics from 1999, last updated 2013.
 It contains functions which solve the resistance and mobility problem in $\mathbfit{F}$, $\mathbfit{FT}$ or $\mathbfit{FT}\mathbfsfit{S}$ form in a periodic domain.
 These functions can additionally handle fixed particles.
 The project was important in cataloguing some errors in the papers related to lubrication, which in turn helped in the development of @Townsend:2023.
 The code does not appear to be actively maintained and lacks documentation.
-* [StokesDT](https://github.com/xing-liu/stokesdt) is a C++, parallel toolkit for Stokes flow problems from 2014.
+* StokesDT [@StokesDT:2015] is a C++, parallel toolkit for Stokes flow problems from 2014.
 The documentation is sparse, but it appears to solve the resistance and mobility problem in $\mathbfit{F}$ form for monodisperse particles in an infinite or periodic domain.
 It does not appear to include lubrication, preferring instead to use the Rotne--Prager--Yamakawa mobility approximation.
 The code does not appear to be actively maintained and documentation remains incomplete.
-* [PyStokes](https://github.com/rajeshrinet/pystokes) is a Python (with Cython) library for Stokesian Dynamics from 2014, last updated 2023.
+* PyStokes [@PyStokes:2020] is a Python (with Cython) library for Stokesian Dynamics from 2014, last updated 2023.
 It solves the resistance and mobility problem in $\mathbfit{F}$, $\mathbfit{FT}$ or $\mathbfit{FT}\mathbfsfit{S}$ form in an unbounded or periodic domain, as well as a number of more interesting domains such as flow near a wall.
 It additionally handles autophoresis through solution of Laplace's equation.
 It does not appear to include lubrication.